Glass wool or mineral wool - which is best for insulation?

 Mineral wool insulation

-Mineral wool, also known as ROCKWOOL or stone wool, is made from a selection of raw materials, such as stone and glass.
-These raw materials are treated in a similar way to glass, in that they are melted at high temperatures until they melt, and then they are spun to form fibres, similar to wool.
-This wool is then packaged up into batts, rolls or slabs.
+Mineral wool, or ROCKWOOL, produced from raw materials like stone and glass, is melted at high temperatures and spun to create fibres, similar to wool.
+This wool is packaged into batts, rolls, or slabs for use in insulation.

 R-value